AI-TestBot/Intelligent-Software-Hardware-Testing-Resources/README.md

 **Automated Test Case Generation as a Many-Objective Optimisation Problem with Dynamic Selection of the Targets.**<br>
 *A Panichella, FM Kifetew, and et al.*<br>
 IEEE Transactions on Software Engineering, 2020.

+**An empirical evaluation of using large language models for automated unit test generation.**<br>
+*M Schäfer, S Nadi, A Eghbali, et al.*<br>
+IEEE Transactions on Software Engineering, 2024.

+**Effective test generation using pre-trained large language models and mutation testing.**<br>
+*AM Dakhel, A Nikanjam, V Majdinasab, F Khomh, MC Desmarais.*<br>
+Information and Software Technology, 2024.

 #### Test Input Generation